jonrandoem/sscuttlizr/README.md

 Sscuttlizr is a theme for [SemanticScuttle](http://semanticscuttle.sourceforge.net/) 0.98.5 (http://sourceforge.net/projects/semanticscuttle/).
 It includes Modernizr, Bootstrap and Font-Awesome, is completely responsive, and includes most of HTML5 Boilerplate hooks and features.
 It is visually based on SemanticScuttle's default theme, but is slightly different in some opinionated details.

-Version: 1.2.1

-This theme has been tested on the version 0.98.5 of SemanticScuttle
+This theme has been tested on the version 0.98.5 of SemanticScuttle.

 Installation